-The Service Coordinator is responsible for assisting the waiver participant in the development of the individualized service plan and assuring that the participant, and those individuals chosen by the participant, are involved in the process.
+The Service Coordinator is responsible for the initial and annual development of the service plan and assuring that the participant and those individuals chosen by the participant are involved in the process.
+The plan must include current summaries of all services provided, including relevant medical information and assessments.